 What is the typical buyer profile in Passy in the 16th?

-Passy mainly attracts affluent families and well-off retirees seeking a quiet residential setting near the Trocadero and the Bois de Boulogne.
+Passy mainly attracts affluent families and well-off retirees seeking a quiet residential setting near the Trocadéro and the Bois de Boulogne.
 Anglo-Saxon expatriates are also well represented thanks to the proximity of international schools.
 The average buyer budget in Passy exceeds 1M euros.

 Is the 16th arrondissement still a good real estate investment?

 The 16th experienced a price correction of 5 to 8% between 2020 and 2024, making it now more accessible than it has been.
-The Passy and La Muette neighborhoods remain safe long-term investments with sustained demand and a near-zero vacancy rate.
+The Passy and La Muette neighbourhoods remain safe long-term investments with sustained demand and a near-zero vacancy rate.
 There is real potential for appreciation on well-located character properties.